Azure/azure-powershell/src/KeyVault/KeyVault/help/Get-AzManagedHsm.md

 ```

 ### -Tag
-Specifies the key and optional value of the specified tag to filter the list of managed hsms by.
+Specifies the key and optional value of the specified tag to filter the list of managed HSMs by.

 ```yaml
 Type: System.Collections.Hashtable